Day walks along the LA river to explore what it would mean for Los Angeles to be water independent.

 In partnership with members of the Tongva community, Owens Valley Indian Water Commission and Youth Passageways, Walking Water will hold three, 1 day walks in Los Angeles City in June 2022 to explore what it would mean for Los Angeles to be water independent, what it has meant for both the Paiute people and the Tongva people that Los Angeles is not and how we can all play a part in creating a resilient and accountable LA, in support of resilient communities everywhere.
 We will invite the LA Mayor’s office of Infrastructure, other elected officials and experts to join to both share and listen.
 We hope you will invite any and all who need to be there.

-THE CITY OF LOS ANGELES (situated on Tongva territory), California, is one of the most populous cities in the United States and has one of the largest metropolitan economies in the world.
+The City of Los Angeles (situated on Tongva territory, California, is one of the most populous cities in the United States and has one of the largest metropolitan economies in the world.
 It is also dependent on other areas of California to provide 85% of its water.
 The 3 main imported sources of water to LA county are: The State Water Project, The Colorado River, and the LA Aqueduct.

-September 5th – Open to All
+June 18 – Open to All

-Where: Los Angeles City, exact location TBD (we will walk 5 miles total)
+Where: Los Angeles City, exact location TBD

-Cost: By Donation – No on will be turned away for lack of funds
+No one turned away for lack of funds.

-More Information: Email Kate Bunney
+More Info: Kate Bunney